-- Clean white shoes, no open toes, open backs or Crocs.
-The shoe upper (or the vamp) must of a stiffer material and not mesh.
-This is to lessen the chances of falling needles hitting the toes. - Short, unpolished fingernails NO ARTIFICIAL FINGERNAILS - No visible tattoos or body piercings
+- Clean white shoes, no open toes, open backs or Crocs - Short, unpolished fingernails NO ARTIFICIAL FINGERNAILS - No visible tattoos or body piercings

 Clinical Readiness Checklist

 Each student will receive a checklist of items during orientation that needs to be completed and kept up- to-date to participate in clinical experiences.
 These include a physical examination, immunizations, CPR, and any additional training required by clinical sites.
 Each student is required to pass a background check prior to entering clinical in the first semester.
 A student who experiences a change in health status, including pregnancy, must submit a written statement from his/her health care provider indicating the student's ability to perform all required course functions safely without jeopardizing his/her well-being and/or the well-being of others.